taybenca/react-redux-todo-goals/README.md

 ## 2. The function that returns the new state needs to be a pure function.
 Pure functions are integral to how state in Redux applications is updated.
 By definition, pure functions:

-- Return the same result if the same arguments are passed in
+- Return the same result if the same arguments are passed in.
-- Depend solely on the arguments passed into them
+- Depend solely on the arguments passed into them.
-- Do not produce side effects, such as API requests and I/O operations
+- Do not produce side effects, such as API requests and I/O operations.

 ***
 ## Reducers